Taking advantage of the spring-like weather in the Sacramento valley, I recently spent an afternoon at the UC Davis Arboretum.

 Plan your visit

 There is no charge to visit the Arboretum.
 The gardens are open 24 hours a day, every day of the year.
-You can download a visitor map, or pick one up at Arboretum Headquarters.
+You can pick up a visitor’s map at Arboretum Headquarters.
 The office is open Monday–Friday, 8 am–5 pm.

 Parking is available at several visitor parking lots along the length of the Arboretum.
 Parking is free on Saturday and Sunday and costs $9.00/car on weekdays.
 Permit machines in the visitor parking lots accept bills, coins, ATM and credit cards.